 RELATED POST: Ten Power Foods for Healthy Natural Hair

-4. Another lifestyle change some of us have made is to replace our previous hairstylist with a stylist that is knowledgeable about natural hair care (not just hair styling), and when we can’t find one, we will then decide to be our own hair stylist.
+4. Replace your hairstylist with a hairstylist that is knowledgeable about natural hair care (not just hair styling), and when we can’t find one, we will choose to be our own hair stylist.

-5. Keeping in line with lifestyle changes, many of us have had to change our hair products to “Natural Hair Friendly” hair products that have minimal or no harsh chemicals which can be detrimental to the overall health of our hair.
+5. Change your hair products to “natural hair friendly” products that have minimal or no harsh chemicals which can be detrimental to the overall health of our hair.

 RELATED POST: How To Set Natural Hair Goals